 Fort Bend ISI Transportation Positive Beha Transporting Students Safely!
-Bus Stop Loading Bus Ride Unloading D Respect each other Be patient when loading the bus.
-Keep hands and feet to yourself.
-Close your window Be Respect other people's property Lend a helping hand to others if needed.
-Share your seat.
-Throw trash in the trash can.
-This is our bus, please help keep it clean Respectful Be on time to outers it flooded.
-Listen to your Driver's instructions Respect other people's property When greeting each other, use Find a seat quickly and quietly.
+Bus Stop Respect each other Loading Be patient when Bus Ride Keep hands and feet Unloading Close your window Be Respect other loading the bus. to yourself.
+Throw trash in the trash people's property Lend a helping hand to others if needed.
+Share your seat. can.
+This is our bus, please help keep it clean Respectful Be on time Listen to your Driver's instructions Respect other people's property When greeting each other, use Find a seat quickly and quietly.
 Use your inside voice.
-Use appropriate Have a Great Day! appropriate language. language.
+Have a Great Day!
+11 appropriate language.
+Use appropriate language.
 Use Kind Use your inside voice.
 Words Before approaching the bus, wait for it to Avoid pushing others in the aisle.
 Ride safely.
 Face forward.
-Stay seated until the bus comes to a 110100 come to a complete stop and the door Be seated before the bus departs.
-Keep aisles clear.
+Stay seated until the bus comes to a come to a complete stop and the door Be seated before the Keep aisles clear.
 Remain seated while complete stop and the door is open.
-S afety Be prepared 10 minutes before the bus arrives. the bus is in motion.
+S afety Be prepared 10 minutes before the bus arrives. bus departs. the bus is in motion.
 Keep hands, feet, and other items to yourself while walking through the aisle.
 First Cross 10 feet in front of the bus.
 Treat others respectfully.
 Be aware of your surroundings and that of your classmates.